smastrom/vue-use-active-scroll/README.md

 ## Adjusting offsetTop title paddings

-You might noticed that if you have a fixed header and defined a `offsetTop`, once you scroll to a section its top edge may actually be underneath the header.
+You might noticed that if you have a fixed header and defined a `offsetTop`, once you scroll to a title its top edge may actually be underneath the header.

 You must adjust the paddings and the margins of your titles to compensate the offset: